DestelloJoker/JavaExercise34.01AccessUpdateStaff/README.md

 You must have Intellij or some IDE that is configured to run both mySQL, and javaFX; If you don't the program will fail to work properly, and you need to modify a couple of fields as well, those being DB_URL, DB_USER, and DB_PASSWORD.
 Then lines 111, 136, and 157 they contain exercise34_01.userdata(schema_name.table_name) inside those lines and that is just the schema.table, configure those so the program properly works when running it yourself.

+The location of the source code is Exercise34_01 folder -> src/main -> java/com/example/exercise34_01 -> AccessUpdateStaff.java